 What Is LangChain?

 LangChain is an open-source Python and JavaScript framework created by Harrison Chase, first released in October 2022.
 It is maintained by LangChain, Inc. and provides abstractions for building LLM-powered applications, including chains, agents, memory modules, and tool integrations.
-LangChain supports multiple LLM providers — OpenAI, Anthropic, Google, Cohere, and others — through a unified interface.
+LangChain supports multiple LLM providers (OpenAI, Anthropic, Google, Cohere, and others) through a unified interface.

 LangChain agents use a combination of prompt templates, output parsers, and agent executors to manage reasoning and tool use.
 The ecosystem includes LangGraph for stateful multi-agent orchestration, LangSmith for observability, and LangServe for serving agents as APIs.
-Deployment requires assembling your own infrastructure stack — containerization, API serving, state persistence, and scaling.
+Deployment requires assembling your own infrastructure stack: containerization, API serving, state persistence, and scaling.

 Architecture: How Agents Are Defined

 In ADK, an agent is a Python class that declares its model, system instructions, tools, and sub-agents.
 State is managed through a session service that persists conversation context across turns.
 Tools are Python functions decorated with metadata that ADK automatically exposes to the model.
-The agent definition is the deployment artifact — the same code runs locally and in production.
+The agent definition is the deployment artifact.
+The same code runs locally and in production.

 In LangChain, an agent is assembled from components: an LLM, a prompt template, an output parser, tools, and an agent executor.
 LangGraph extends this with a graph-based state machine for more complex workflows.
 Memory is handled through separate memory modules (ConversationBufferMemory, ConversationSummaryMemory, etc.) that must be configured and connected to a persistence backend.
 Tool definitions use Pydantic schemas or function decorators.